OfficeDev/teams-toolkit/docs/fx-core/switch-account-or-subscription-help.md

 4. Start provision in the selected environment.

 ## Backup & Recover
+### Why backup
+Configuration files will be overwritten by Teams Toolkit when provisioning in an already-provisioned environment but with different account or Azure subscription or local debugging again with another Microsoft 365 account.
+We will back up those files so that you could use the backups to locate the resources created using the previous account that you no longer need and then delete them.
+Also with the help of backups, you could continue using the resources created before easily when you decide to switch back to the accounts or the subscription that you selected before.
+Otherwise, new resources will be created, and you have to delete the old resources manully to avoid costs.
 ### Backup
 We will keep all backups in the .backup/.fx folder and name those backups with the current date and time in the format of YYYYMMDDHHMMSS (which is the value of "time" mentioned below) when a backup happens. "env" below indicates the environment you select, which could be local or any remote environment.
 * The backup of `state.{env}.json` will be `state.{env}.{time}.json` in the .backup/.fx/states folder which contains generated resources information of the local or remote environment.